adimalla/clTerm/README.md

 <br/>

 ## Porting and Instalation
+**For New Application** </br>
-Clone repository to the destination directory, include CLTERM_API into include files for the IDE, exclude or remove Examples test code if building a new application.
+Clone repository to the destination directory, include CLTERM_API into include files for the IDE, exclude or remove Examples test code.

+**Example Test Code** </br>
+Clone repository to the destination directory, include CLTERM_API and required board examples into the project directory.

 puTTY terminal is recommended for application development and testing with this utility.
 <br/>